- Alberta Innovates - Health Solutions Scholar (2010-2017)

 Kinases, transcription factors and hormone receptors are among the many proteins that require Hsp90 action to function properly.
 Hsp90 is a key regulator of proteins involved in disease such as oncogenic kinases in cancer and of the cystic fibrosis transmembrane conductance regulator (CFTR) protein in cystic fibrosis.

 Despite its importance, Hsp90’s molecular mechanism of action remains a mystery.
-My laboratory is concerned with exploring this question in vitro and in vivo using a combination of genetic, proteomic and biochemical techniques.
+My research program is focused on characterizing the functional mechanics of Hsp90 both in vitro and in vivo using a combination of genetic and biochemical techniques.

 The Hsp90 system is conserved from yeast to humans – with many of the components being functionally interchangeable.
 We employ the model organism Saccharomyces cerevisiae to manipulate the Hsp90 system and study its role in yeast and human client protein activation.
 We use strains expressing temperature sensitive mutants of Hsp90 to understand the relationship between Hsp90 and its many co-chaperones such as aha1p, hch1p, cdc37p, sti1p and sba1p.
 All of these co-chaperones have been implicated in the Hsp90 cycle but their precise relationship to Hsp90 is not well understood.

-The co-chaperone Aha1, and the related co-chaperone Hch1, is a primary focus of our work.
+The co-chaperone Aha1, and the related co-chaperone Hch1, is a primary focus of our yeast work.
 Aha1p binds to Hsp90 and stimulates its very low ATPase activity.
 However, the biological role of this function remains controversial.
 Aha1 is conserved from yeast to humans and has been shown to be involved in the folding and export of CFTR, the function and stability of v-src and other client proteins of Hsp90.
-We are exploring the effect of Aha1 knockout and over-expression on the phenotypes associated with various mutant forms of Hsp90, as well as the contents of Hsp90 complexes that form under these conditions.
-These studies are complemented with biochemical approaches - involving enzymatic and protein refolding assays with model substrates and other related co-chaperones - aimed at elucidating the molecular properties of Aha1 and its effect on Hsp90 function.
+We have discovered that Aha-type co-chaperones act as nucleotide exchange factors in the Hsp90 ATPase cycle.
+We are interrogating the role of this activity in client folding in both yeast and mammalian systems.

 The conformationally dynamic nature of the Hsp90 dimer has made comprehensive structural analysis of its functional cycle very difficult.
-Using mutants of Hsp90 or co-chaperones identified in our yeast system, we are employing NMR, crystallographic, small-angle light scattering, and mass spectrometry approaches to elucidate the nature of Hsp90:co-chaperone complexes as well as their moving parts.
+We complement our enzymatic and genetic analysis of Hsp90 with a variety of structural approaches.
+Using mutants of Hsp90 or co-chaperones, we are employing NMR and dynamic fluorescence approaches to elucidate the nature of Hsp90:co-chaperone complexes and their moving parts.

 An Hsp90 co-chaperone protein in yeast is functionally replaced by site-specific posttranslational modification in humans.
 A.D.
 Zuehlke, M. Reidy, C. Lin, P. LaPointe, S. Alsomairy, D.J.
 Lee, G.M.
 Rivera-Marquez, K. Beebe, T. Prince, S. Lee, J.B.
 Trepel, W. Xu, J. Johnson, D. Masison, L. Neckers (2017) Nat Commun.
 2017 May 24;8:15328.